-Candidates wishing to appeal decisions regarding admission, retention, and licensure, or who have other grievances relating to the Teacher Education Program should first meet with the Chair of the Educational Studies Department or the Head of Music Education to discuss the appeal or grievance.
+Candidates wishing to appeal decisions regarding admission, retention, and licensure, or who have other grievances relating to the Teacher Education Program should first meet with the Chair of the School of Educational Studies or the Head of Music Education to discuss the appeal or grievance.

-You may submit a written petition appealing any admission, retention, or licensure decision to a subcommittee of the Teacher Education Committee (TEC) (via the Director of Teacher Education or the Educational Studies Department Chair) or to the Music Teacher Advisory Committee(MTAC) (via the Head of Music Education).
+You may submit a written petition appealing any admission, retention, or licensure decision to a subcommittee of the Teacher Education Committee (TEC) (via the Director of Teacher Education or the School of Educational Studies Chair) or to the Music Teacher Advisory Committee(MTAC) (via the Head of Music Education).
 It is your responsibility to outline the reasons for the appeal and to make a compelling case.
 The subcommittee may ask you to respond to questions before the committee.
-The subcommittee's determination is communicated in a letter from the Educational Studies Department Chair or Head of Music Education.
+The subcommittee's determination is communicated in a letter from the School of Educational Studies Chair or Head of Music Education.
 Please note: Appeals are not reviewed over the summer.
 Candidates planning to appeal should plan on an alternate course of study while the case is under appeal.

-To act for the Teacher Education Committee under extenuating circumstances, a subcommittee consisting of an Educational Studies faculty member, major department representative, and Director of Teacher Education will be called to review student petitions and student status.
+To act for the Teacher Education Committee under extenuating circumstances, a subcommittee consisting of a School of Educational Studies faculty member, major department representative, and Director of Teacher Education will be called to review student petitions and student status.